benbalter/benbalter.github.com/_posts/2017-12-04-why-your-probably-shouldnt-add-a-cla-to-your-open-source-project.md

 ### If a license isn't good enough for maintainers, you shouldn't subject users to it

-*  If the project is unwilling to accept (inbound) contribution of code under the terms of the license it chose, that's a clear indication that the project's (outbound) license has serious deficiencies that require immediate remedy.
+For a long time, the basic norm of open source licensing has been `inbound = outbound`, meaning that a contributor contributes to a project under the terms of its open source license.
+Think about it logically: if I submit code to be incorporated into an open source project, with the knowledge (constructive or actual) that it will be distributed under a certain license, I must intend that code to be licensed similarly.
+Sure, there's still that "well they could argue..." factor, as with signatures, but more recently, GitHub made that relationship explicit by incorporating an `inbound = outbound` into its Terms of Service, meaning if a pull request is submitted via GitHub, it is under the project's open source license.

+The question then becomes, if the project's open source license isn't sufficient enough for maintainers to feel comfortable accepting code, why should end users use it?
+Put another way, why should project maintainers be granted rights end users (and other contributors) aren't granted?
+Most often, this is a sign that the license the project's using isn't sufficient for the maintainer's industry or legal posture, and moving to a more patent-aware license like Apache, may resolve the need for a CLA entirely.

+### Balance business requirements with legal risk

-* * "nice assurances we'd like to have — all things being equal” and focus on the “what legal assurances our FLOSS project actually needs to assure its thrives”.
+The Software Freedom Conservancy [gives the following advice](https://sfconservancy.org/blog/2014/jun/09/do-not-need-cla/): You (and your lawyers) need to distinguish between what "nice assurances we'd like to have — all things being equal" and "what legal assurances our [open source] project actually needs to assure its thrives".

 https://julien.ponge.org/blog/in-defense-of-contributor-license-agreements/